carsonfb/nonogram-solver/README.md

 3. Optional, but recommended:  Setup a virtual environment for the project.

-4. Install the dependencies with the command *pip install -r requirements.txt*.
+4. Install the dependencies with the command *pip install -r requirements.txt* or *pip install -r requirements.windows.txt* on Windows.

-Or, optionally, if there is a pre-compiled version for your system, you can download that if you are not interested in the source code.

 Credits
 -------